flatironinstitute/neuroRSE/README.md

 ## Some notes

-- The "Posts" section contains all the files from `site/_posts` whose names are of the form `YYYY-MM-DD-title.md`.
+- The "Posts" section contains all the files from `site/_posts` whose names must be of the form `YYYY-MM-DD-title.md` in order to be included in the built site.

 ## Building locally